mpmumau/Peabot-Library/README.md

 ## Overview

 This software controls a custom-built quadruped robot.
-Namely, this guy:
+Namely, this guy (or anyone like him):

 ![Pibot photo](images/pibot.jpg)